 Estimated time: 20 minutes

-Lastly, spend 10 to 20 minutes planning your day.
+Lastly, spend 10 to 20 minutes of planning your day.
 Think about the most important tasks you need to accomplish that day, and in which area you need to make improvements, and what habits you need to check in.

 I would suggest you get right into your most important task for the day because your mind and body are still fresh at this time and are ready to tackle more challenging work.